-In the fourth year, students devote themselves entirely to dissertation research and to participation in research seminars.
-The student must pass a candidacy exam before the end of the fourth year.
+In the fourth year, students devote increasing time and resources dissertation research and to participation in research seminars.
+Most students will also teach an introductory undergraduate course as part of their professional training.
+Students must pass the candidacy exam before the end of the fourth year.
 By that time, the student should have completed two research papers that are ready for presentation at other universities, research institutions, or professional conferences.